alankrit98/WeatherApp/README.md

 ## Usage

 1. Enter a city name in the search box.
-2. Click the search button.
+2. Click the Get Weather button.
 3. View the weather details for the entered city.

 ## Screenshots